yoanamancheva/soft-documentation/hw3.md

 ![queue_img](queue.PNG)

 ### Folder options
-There are options that gives you the opportunity the modify the current folder.
+There are options that gives you the opportunity to modify the current folder.
-You can downloading zip folder of all files and delete files.\
+You can download zip folder of all files and delete files.\
 ![options_img](options.PNG)

 * *New folder*- create new folder in the current one.\